🍽️ RESTAURANT INSURANCE SPECIALISTS

 🎯 The Outcome

-Premises-liability claim landed within the tower; the PHRA discrimination claim settled at $95K.
+Premises-liability claim landed within the rebuilt coverage; the PHRA discrimination claim settled at $95K.
 EPLI program is now scoped to PHRA-specific framework plus Philadelphia Fair Workweek (noting Fair Workweek applies to Philadelphia units only, not Montgomery County).
-Operator now carries enhanced premises-liability tower scoped to Montgomery County venue plus PHRA-specific EPLI scope plus city-versus-suburban Fair Workweek compliance documentation.
+Operator now carries enhanced premises-liability coverage scoped to Montgomery County venue plus PHRA-specific EPLI scope plus city-versus-suburban Fair Workweek compliance documentation.

 Bobby Friel, Partner at Direct Insurance Services